 This course will cover the arithmetic, algebra, calculator usage, symbolic logic, quantitative language, and data analysis knowledge necessary to succeed in Elementary Statistics.
 Emphasis will be on critical thinking and preparation of effectively organized assignments.
-It is not intended for students majoring in math, science, computer science, or business.
+This course is not intended for students majoring in business, computer science, education, math, or a science-related field.

-Prerequisite: MTH 11 or MTH 46, with a minimum grade of C, or one year of college-prep Algebra I or a higher-level math class, with a minimum grade of C, taken within three years of enrollment, or qualification for MTH 51 through the assessment process.
+Prerequisite: MTH 46, with a minimum grade of C, one year of college-prep Algebra I or a higher-level math class, with a minimum grade of C, taken within three years of enrollment, or qualification for MTH 51 through the assessment process.